top of page

 • learning skills to manage difficult emotions like anxiety and guilt

-• normalizing your eating patterns
+• normalizing your eating patterns and connecting with your intuitive eating skills

 • developing a sense of self outside of the eating disorder